Referring Students for Writing Help

 - Some freelance editors and services offer a sliding scale depending on the writers' needs.

 - Some can help you develop your ideas (developmental editing), although none will replace the content expertise of your instructors.

 - Explain your needs and negotiate an approach.
 Ask for references and an estimate of the cost.

 - You'll want to do as much work yourself as you can, as editors usually charge an hourly rather than per page rate.

 - You might also want to call your local community college English department or check the bulletin boards at a local university.

 Developmental Editing for Capstone Students

 For students who are working on their dissertation or professional doctorate capstone, developmental editing can help.
 This service, which is intended to help students whose writing skills are interfering with their progress, involves several weeks of intensive one-on-one work with one of our dissertation editors.
 The service is available by faculty referral only.
-See the Research Faculty area of the WC Faculty Toolbox for information and an application.
+See the Developmental Editing area of the WC Faculty Toolbox for information.

 Student Proof of Use

 Occasionally you may want to verify a student's use of the Writing Center's services.
 The Writing Center respects student privacy and cannot confirm or deny any student's interaction with our services, though students are welcome to use the methods we describe on our policies page, under "Showing You've Worked with Us" to demonstrate their engagement.